-Persons without standard documents, in care homes, or in receipt of pension

-5.3.104 An entitlement letter from the DWP, or a letter from the DWP confirming that the person is in receipt of a pension, could provide evidence of identity.
+Persons without standard documents, in care homes, or in receipt of pension that the person is in receipt of a pension, could provide evidence of identity.
 If this is not available, or is inappropriate, a letter from an appropriate person, for example, the matron of a care home, may provide the necessary evidence.